exo1taponcw/exo1taponcw/README.md

 ## ⚙️ What I’m Focused On

 - 🖥️ Running my own hosting platform: **LoyalHOOD**
-- 🧩 Developing custom Pterodactyl eggs (Minecraft & Node.js)
 - 🤖 Building and maintaining a private Discord bot
-- 📡 Expanding my infrastructure with IPv6-only support
+- 📡 Expanding my infrastructure with IPv4 support
 - 💼 Open to freelance server config work or hosting partnerships

 ---